Classical complement pathway: Regulation of C4b

 The newly formed C4b cannot stay activated as a highly reactive thioester bond is revealed once C4 has been cleaved.
 The thioester bond is cleaved by water resulting in its cleavage permanently deactivating the C4b molecule.
 As a result of this C4b is restricted to only bind to pathogen surfaces.
-They would undergo rapid deactivation in the time it took to travel from the origin of activation where C1q is complexed with an antigen-antibody immune complex(IC) or where C1q is directly attached to the pathogens surface. the pathogen.
+They would undergo rapid deactivation in the time it took to travel from the origin of activation where C1q is complexed with an antigen-antibody immune complex(IC) or where C1q is directly attached to the pathogens surface.

-Formation of C-3 convertase.
+Formation of C3-convertase.

-Surface bound C4b acts as a receptor for the binding of C2.
+Surface-bound C4b acts as a receptor for the binding of C2.
 The binding of C2 and C4b results in C2 being cleaved by C1s into C2a and C2b.
-C2a diffuses into the plasma as a protein inflammatory mediator while C2b remains attached with C4b forming C4bC2b what is known as C3-convertase, The function of the membrane-bound C3-convertase is the cleavage of many many molecules of C3 into C3a and C3b.
+C2b diffuses into the plasma as a protein inflammatory mediator while C2a remains attached with C4b, forming the C3-convertase (C4b2a).
+The function of the membrane-bound C3-convertase is the cleavage of many many molecules of C3 into C3a and C3b.
 C3a is a smaller fragment of C3 is a potent inflammatory mediator.